 Angioedema is a self-limited, localized swelling of the dermis, subcutaneous tissues, and/or submucosal tissues caused by fluid leakage into the interstitial tissue.
-It is mediated by vasoactive substances and can be classified as either mast cell-mediated (often secondary to allergic reactions and NSAIDs), bradykinin-mediated (due to ACE inhibitor use or enzyme deficiencies), and unknown (idiopathic).
+It is mediated by vasoactive substances and can be classified as histamine-mediated (often secondary to allergic reactions and NSAIDs), bradykinin-mediated (due to ACE inhibitor use or enzyme deficiencies), or unknown (idiopathic).
 Patients usually present with swelling of the eyelids, lips, and tongue.
 However, life-threatening laryngeal edema may occur, which requires immediate airway protection.
-Treatment generally consists of supportive care and avoidance of triggers, if applicable.
-In acute cases, mast cell-mediated angioedema is treated with systemic glucocorticoids, antihistamines and if necessary, epinephrine for anaphylaxis.
-Bradykinin-mediated angioedema is treated with C1 inhibitor (C1-INH) concentrate, bradykinin-B2-receptor antagonists and kallikrein inhibitors.
+Treatment generally consists of aggressive supportive care and avoidance of triggers, if applicable.
+In acute cases, histamine-mediated angioedema is treated with systemic glucocorticoids, antihistamines, and, if necessary, epinephrine for anaphylaxis.
+Bradykinin-mediated angioedema is treated with C1 inhibitor (C1-INH) concentrate, bradykinin-B2-receptor antagonists, or kallikrein inhibitors.

 - Allergic reactions

-- Presents in older age (in or after the fourth decade of life)
+- Presents in advanced or middle age (usually in or after the fourth decade of life)

 - Often associated with lymphoproliferative diseases and B-cell malignancies

-- ACE inhibitor-induced (rarely angiotensin-receptor blocker-induced): impaired bradykinin breakdown
+- ACE inhibitor-induced (rarely ARB-induced): impaired bradykinin breakdown

 Angioedema of unknown cause